Amanser/Spotify_Analysis/README.md

 * A collaborative effort between Austen Manser, [William Nash](https://github.com/wwenash), and Cody Braun

-* Data analysis exploring the relationship between the audio features of songs that made it to the number one spot on the Billboard 100 list and songs that did not.
+* Data analysis exploring the relationship between the audio features of songs that made it to the number one spot on the Billboard Hot 100 list and songs that did not.

 ## Song Metrics Explained